qiyanjun/2026sp-GenAI-Agents-Overview-Course/16spProjects.md

 ### Each student team is expected to finish two different course projects.
 + Each team need to deliver two different course projects
-  - Course Project A: Build agents to benefit domains like healthcare, finance or .....
+  - Project A: Build agents to benefit domains like healthcare, finance or .....
-  - Course Project B: A deep dive project on a component of LLM agents or property of LLM agents ...
+  - Project B: A deep dive project on a component of LLM agents or property of LLM agents ...
-  - Project B and be an exension from Course A (highly recommended!)
+  - Project B can be an exension from Project A (highly recommended!)

-+ We will provide a sheet of project A ideas for your team to select or contribute from your own by third week, Plese select your team session in the signup sheets !
++ We will provide a sheet of project A ideas for your team to select or contribute from your own by third week, Plese select your team session in the coming signup sheets !
-+ We will a sheet of project B ideas for your team to select or contribute from your own by sixth week, Plese select your team session in the signup sheets !
++ We will a sheet of project B ideas for your team to select or contribute from your own by sixth week, Plese select your team session in the coming signup sheets !